-Get Irritated about Debt
+Get irritated about debt

 “Success means having the courage, the determination and the will to become the person you believe you were meant to be.” – George Sheehan

 A few weeks ago I wrote a post about finding your pain point.
 It explored the idea that often the comfort of staying in a familiar but less than ideal situation is preferable to the discomfort of leaping into the uncertainty of a situation that has to the potential to be much better.
-For some of us the motivation to make the leap comes when we finally hit a point where it becomes very obvious that we can’t continue and we have to change.
-For others, the motivation lies in the desire to create something better for someone else, for example a new parent’s desire to provide for their child overrides their own desires.
+For some of us, the motivation to make the leap comes when we finally hit a point where it becomes very obvious that we can’t continue and we have to change.
+For others, the motivation lies in the desire to create something better for someone else, for example, a new parent’s desire to provide for their child overrides their own desires.
 Sometimes, the most powerful motivator for change can be uncovering a piece of information that irritates you so much you have to make a change.

 Irritation is my motivation

 For me, irritation has always been a great motivator.
 My house is never cleaner than when I’m ticked off and need something to throw my energy in to (my ex-husband learned to exploit this to great effect!).
 I enjoy reading, audiobooks and seminars and this education is often the source of my irritations as it forces me to become aware of things I was previously blissfully unaware of.
-Too often these things that I was unaware of were credit related and as I share what I’ve learned with others I’ve realized that I am definitely not alone.
+Too often these things that I was unaware of were credit-related and as I share what I’ve learned with others I’ve realized that I am definitely not alone.
 59% of retirees are carrying debt into retirement and it can be hard to pay off consumer debt when you’re living on a fixed income.
 This makes it really easy to fall into the trap of just making the minimum payment.
-If you’re carrying consumer debt and you need an extra strong motivator to inspire you to focus more on getting it paid off why not do some research into how much you’re actually paying and how much money your financial institution is making from you and other customers who regularly carry a balance.
+If you’re carrying consumer debt and you need an extra-strong motivator to inspire you to focus more on getting it paid off why not do some research into how much you’re actually paying and how much money your financial institution is making from you and other customers who regularly carry a balance.
 It really worked for me!

 It only costs me $37 per month

 Take credit cards for example.
 When I got my first credit card it was a spontaneous decision at the checkout in order to save 10% on a retail store purchase.
-When the card arrived it had a $1000 limit and the minimum payment required that month for the clothes that I’d purchased was only $10.
+When the car arrived it had a $1000 limit and the minimum payment required that month for the clothes that I’d purchased was only $10.
 At 19 years old this seemed like a gift from heaven; I could buy $1000 worth of clothes and only have to pay $37 a month.
 It was too good to be true.
 Literally!
 Blissfully unaware of how much interest I was paying and the fact that a few late payments had given the store the opportunity to increase my rate I continued to pay the minimum each month, occasionally managing to knock it down a little only to run it right back up again when there was a sale.
-Conveniently the store increased my credit limit every few months and I happily increased my spending, even though as a student my income was limited to whatever I earned at my part time jobs and over the summer.
+Conveniently the store increased my credit limit every few months and I happily increased my spending, even though as a student my income was limited to whatever I earned at my part-time jobs and over the summer.
 Then one day I was listening to a show on the radio where they were talking about credit and I learned the following:

 - Credit card companies charge higher rates of interest for cash advances and the interest is calculated from the day you get the advance.